AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 # 🎳 Liquidations

-Liquidation is the mechanism by which external actors repay the debt of borrowers on their behalf when they become insolvent: it is the process that guarantees the robustness of the Borrowing module and that there is always more collateral than agTokens issued.
+Liquidation is the mechanism by which external actors repay the debt of borrowers on their behalf when they become insolvent: it is the process that guarantees the robustness of the Borrowing module and that there is always more collateral than stablecoins issued.

-Angle Vaults can get liquidated if the value of the collateral deposited gets too low compared to the value of the agTokens borrowed.
+Angle Vaults can get liquidated if the value of the collateral deposited gets too low compared to the value of the stablecoins borrowed.
 A liquidation situation for a vault depends on its [health factor](../../new-module/vaults/glossary.md) which depends on the [collateral factor](../../new-module/vaults/glossary.md) of the corresponding vault.

 Liquidations in this Borrowing module are designed to be the most borrower friendly in the DeFi space.